 - Gas stations

-If you have trouble remembering the categories, write it down on a Post-It note and stick it right on the card.
+If you have trouble remembering the categories, write it down on a sticky note and place it right on the card.
 Or, if you want something lower maintenance, opt for a card that offers a steady earnings rate on all purchases.